State Bar of Georgia: Young Lawyers Division

 All newly admitted members of the State Bar automatically become members of the Young Lawyers Division (YLD).
 Membership in the YLD terminates at the end of the fiscal year after (1) the lawyer's 36th birthday or (2) the fifth anniversary of the lawyer's first admission to practice, whichever is later.

-It has been strengthened over the years through guidance by the State Bar of Georgia, its Executive Committee and Board of Directors, the Supreme Court, and through dedicated service rendered by its members.
-In keeping with its motto of "working for the profession and the public," the YLD has 27 hard-working committees that provide service to the public, the profession, and the Bar through an array of projects and programs.
-Through the years, the YLD has also gained national recognition by winning several American Bar Association awards for its projects and publications.
+It has had guidance over the years from the State Bar of Georgia, its Executive Committee and Board of Directors, the Supreme Court.
+In keeping with its motto of "working for the profession and the public," the YLD has 27 committees that provide service to the public, the profession, and the Bar through an array of projects and programs.
+The YLD has also gained national recognition by winning several American Bar Association awards for its projects and publications.

 History

 In 1878, the American Bar Association was founded at Saratoga Springs, NY.
 It soon began to encourage its members to form organizations of the legal profession in their respective states.

-Five years later, in 1883, coincidental events occurred that would be entwined in history.
-In June, a frail, lonely and dyslexic Woodrow Wilson gave up on his failing law practice on Spring Street in Atlanta, which he described as "dreadful drudgery."
-Few noticed or cared when he boarded a northbound train bound for graduate school at Johns Hopkins.
-There was scarcely a less likely prospect to become, 30 years later, President of the United States.
-In September, the General Assembly, meeting at a building that combined the Atlanta city hall and Fulton County courthouse, appropriated one million dollars to build a new state capitol building on the same site.
-And in Macon, five Georgia members of the American Bar Association had a conversation about forming a Georgia Bar Association.
+In June 1883, Woodrow Wilson left his failing law practice on Spring Street in Atlanta.
+In September of the same year, the General Assembly, meeting at a building that combined the Atlanta city hall and Fulton County courthouse, appropriated one million dollars to build a new state capitol building on the same site.

 The next year, 1884, there was a meeting in Atlanta to form the Georgia Bar Association.
 The initial members of the Georgia Bar Association were all the Georgia members of the ABA.
 They chose as the first state bar president L. N. Whittle, who was commander of the Macon Militia during the Civil War.
-Anyone experienced in the ways of voluntary organizations may appreciate the fact that Col. Whittle was detained at a college trustees meeting in Tennessee, so he was unable to attend the meeting at which he was elected president.
-His service as the first president of the Georgia Bar was a point too insignificant to be mentioned in his obituary two years later.